awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 ```

 **Example Permissions Policy for Native Backup and Restore with Encryption Support**
 If you want to encrypt your backup files, include an encryption key in your permissions policy\.
-For more information about encryption keys, see [Getting Started](https://docs.aws.amazon.com/kms/latest/developerguide/getting-started.html) in the *AWS Key Management Service Developer Guide\.*
+For more information about encryption keys, see [Getting Started](https://docs.aws.amazon.com/kms/latest/developerguide/getting-started.html) in the *AWS Key Management Service Developer Guide*\.
+You must use a symmetric AWS KMS customer master key \(CMK\) to encrypt your backups\.
+Amazon RDS doesn't support asymmetric CMKs\.
+For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 ```
  1. {